Mr. Zendt - Lab Room C133

 I expect my students to check their homework with the back of the book or online with Wolfram Alpha before class.
 I will review homework questions before class each day, but will not have time to go over EVERY problem.

 Homework/Classwork (Minor): This is graded based on both completion and accuracy (more weight for completion though).
+Late homework has a max score of 80.
+Homework will be graded on a weekly basis, the entire week will be checked on the following Monday.

 Quizzes (Minor, 2x Weight): We will have quizzes nearly every week.
 Most will be announced in advance, but we might have one or two surprise quizzes to keep you on your toes.

 Tests (Major): This category includes major tests structured like AP exams, and may contain multiple choice questions and free response questions.
 All tests will include calculator and non-calculator portions.
-Tests can be retested for a maximum grade of 80; retests must be completed before the end of the nine-weeks.

 A note about assistance from peers and the web: you may ask others for help on an assignment, but copying of another student's work (or from the internet) is NOT allowed and will be considered cheating/plagiarism.
 Ask HOW they solved the problem, not WHAT is the solution.